Jorenar/blog/2021-07-05-vla-pitfalls.md

 _\*Sigh\*_ I'm basically going to repeat myself here, but it is really important.

 On such device you're not going to have a lot of stack either.
-So instead of dynamically allocating on stack, you should determine how much you need and just always use that fixed amount.
+So instead of allocating dynamically, you (probably) should determine how much you need and just always use that fixed amount.

 When using aVLA on system with small amounts of stack, it's really easy to